 Jim Craft was born at Cherry Point Marine Air Station in 1956, was baptized a Roman Catholic and attended Parochial schools in his early years.
 After his confirmation, the family started attending the local Church of Christ.
 He attended George Mason University and upon graduation, like his father, grandfather, great-grandfather served in the US Marine Corps.
 He was commissioned in 1978 after graduation from George Mason with a degree in Business Administration.
 He was the first officer in his family.
 He married Miss Joanne Beck in 1979.
 His two children Jennifer and James were born later during his period of active duty at Ft.
 Belvoir.

 In 2001, he was asked to serve as a chaplain for a Civil War Reenacting Unit.
 Shortly after,F Jim and Jo led Historic Faith Ministry, conducting historically accurate Victorian Era church services and historic themed evangelistic outreaches at living history events, historic sites, and schools.
 In June of 2015, after thirty years in Manassas, Virginia, Jim and Joanne moved to their current home near Orlean, Virginia.
 Shortly, after arriving in Fauquier County, Jim and Joanne transferred their membership to Christ Church in Warrenton, Virginia.
-Jim read for orders in the Diaconate and was ordained a Deacon at Christ Church in January 2016.
-Jim continues his studies for the Priesthood and serves in various roles, including conducting services at area assisted living communities.
+Jim read for orders and was ordained a Priest in September 2018.
+Jim serves in various roles, including conducting services at area assisted living communities.